-The Dean of the College of Business Innovation and Applied Technology serves as the Title IX Coordinator for the University.
+The Dean, College of Undergraduate Studies serves as the Title IX Coordinator for the University.
 Questions or concerns may be directed to dmarkell@cleary.edu or 517.338.3048

 University Library

 To meet the needs of our students, all essential resources are available on-line, 24 hours a day via the Cleary On-line Library and other Web-based resources.
 The library Web site is an information portal, and a source for learning more about library resources and services, and for initiating project research.
 Links to additional library-related information are also located on the Moodle (Cleary's learning management system) landing page.
 To receive services without coming to campus, students may take advantage of the e-mail services provided by the Director of University Libraries.